debiki/talkyard-prod-one/README.md

 Upgrading means fetching the lates Docker images, backing up, and restarting everything.
 When you do this, your forum will unavailable for a short while.

-Upgrade manually like so: (this downloads, backups and restarts)
+Upgrade manually like so:

     cd /opt/ed/
-    ./upgrade.sh   # TODO check if there is no new version, then do nothing
+    ./upgrade-backup-restart.sh  # TODO check if there is no new version, then do nothing

 ### Automatic upgrades

-A cron job that runs `./upgrade.sh` randomly once a day? once per hour?
+A cron job that runs `./upgrade-backup-restart.sh` randomly once a day? once per hour?

 Backups